The Iron Mask: Cast

+Music

+The film featured a theme song entitled “One For All — All For One (Song Of The Musketeers)” which was composed by Jo Trent (words) and Hugo Riesenfeld and Louis Alter (music).
+The song is sung on the soundtrack and is played instrumentally several times throughout the film.

 Production background

-The 1929 part-talkie version, titled The Iron Mask, was the first talking picture starring Douglas Fairbanks, though until recently it was usually shown in a silent version.
-The film stars Fairbanks as d'Artagnan, Marguerite De La Motte as his beloved Constance (who is killed early in the film to protect the secret that the King has a twin brother), Nigel De Brulier as the scheming Cardinal Richelieu, and Ullrich Haupt as the evil Count De Rochefort.
-William Bakewell appeared as the royal twins.

-Fairbanks lavished resources on his final silent film, with the knowledge he was bidding farewell to his beloved genre.
+Fairbanks lavished resources on his last silent film with the knowledge he was bidding farewell to his beloved genre.
 This marks the only time where Fairbanks's character dies at the end of the film, with the closing scene depicting the once-again youthful Musketeers all reunited in death, moving on (as the final title says) to find "greater adventure beyond".

-The original 1929 release, though mostly a silent film, actually had a soundtrack: two short speeches delivered by Fairbanks, and a musical score with a few sound effects.
-In 1952, it was reissued, with the intertitles removed and a narration voiced by Douglas Fairbanks, Jr. added.
+The original 1929 release has only two short sequences of dialogue which consisted of speeches delivered by Fairbanks.
+The rest of the film features a musical score with a few sound effects and a theme song that is sung and played several times.

+In 1952, the film was reissued, with the intertitles removed and a narration voiced by Douglas Fairbanks, Jr. added.
 The original film included a scene in which d'Artagnan tells the young King of an embarrassing adventure involving him and the three musketeers.
 The story is told in flashback but the 1952 version has it in chronological order with the scene with the King cut out.

 In 1999, with the cooperation of the Library of Congress and the Museum of Modern Art, Kino Video released a DVD of the 1929 version.
 A complete set of Vitaphone disks exists for this picture.
 However, only a small portion of the original sound from these was synchronized with film footage, namely the two short sequences in which Douglas Fairbanks speaks.
-The rest of the soundtrack, which contained a Synchronized Score along with sound effects was not used as this would make the DVD public domain.
+The rest of the soundtrack, which contained a Synchronized Score along with sound effects and a theme song was not used as this would make the DVD public domain.
 (The copyright has expired on the original 1929 sound version.)
 For this DVD reissue, therefore, a new score was commissioned from composer Carl Davis.
 The Kino disc also includes excerpts from the 1952 version, some outtakes from the original filming, and some textual background material from the program for the 1999 premiere showing of the reconstruction.
 A complete restoration of the original sound version has yet to be released.